JIuBeP/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 +Opened Ocean House, junkyard, basement and beachhouse after quest.
 +Reopened coffee shop, library, crackhouse, garage and fishmarket.
 +Updated some entries in some computers to reflect NPC fatalities.
-+Made dialog NPCs forget scared or aggressive state on map reload.
++Made dialogue NPCs forget scared or aggressive state on map load.
 +Opened King's Way, the museum and Giovanni Mansion after quests.
 +Updated Ash, Copper and Serial quest states when you failed some.
 +Made several corpses not dissappear immediately after cutscenes.